KelvinShadewing/KyrodianLegends/wiki/midi.md

 The tailsafe (as Midi calls it, a play on the word "failsafe") is a portal in his tail that leads to his own personal hyperspace arsenal, and acts as his inventory.
 His tail is also unusually strong, and helps him with both handling long falls and swimming, as he's not a very good swimmer.

 Midi can travel between areas by returning to the Cloud Chaser and speaking to Sophie, who will list what areas can be travelled to and what missions are available for each one.
 New areas are unlocked as the game progresses.
-Trey will give story missions as Midi gains experience while he investigates the Cold Front, and will join in some of the story missions as an AI partner.
+Trey will give story missions as Midi gains experience while he investigates the Cold Front, and will join in some of the story missions as a switchable partner.

-When Trey is following Midi, he will help attack enemies using his own gameplay moves.
-If he cannot find a way back to Midi, he will simply teleport to him.
-While Trey is not invincible, he won't die and cost players the mission when he runs out of health, but instead crouches down to catch his breath for a moment, then catch up with Midi when he's better.